AlexandruBurlacu/alexandruburlacu.github.io/_posts/2021-05-17-logs-traces-how-to.md

 *: more on that later
 ```

-- Thy logs must be **filtrable**: logs are meant to be analyzed.
+- Thy logs must be **filterable**: logs are meant to be analyzed.
 Make them as searchable as possible.
 Consider formatting them as JSON documents, and don’t abuse nesting.

 Why not?
 If the JSON is too nested, it becomes hard to search/analyze, defying its purpose.